From Redshift to Real Space: Combining Linear Theory With Neural Networks: Results

+where $P_\mathrm{rec,true}(k)$ is the cross power spectrum between the true and reconstructed halo density fields and where $P_\mathrm{rec}$ and $P_\mathrm{true}$ are their respective auto power spectra.
 This coefficient quantifies how well the phases of the reconstructed halo field match those of the true (RSD-free) halo field.
-The results are shown in Fig.~\ref{fig:cross_corr_across_smoothing} as three continuous curves, plotted using the standard color scheme.
+The results are shown in Fig.~\ref{fig:cross_corr_10mpc} as three continuous curves, plotted using the standard color scheme.

 All curves exhibit a similar trend: they remain close to unity on large scales -- where the removal of redshift-space distortions is expected to be more accurate -- and gradually deviate from this value at smaller scales, followed by a sharp drop where nonlinear effects become increasingly difficult to model and subtract.